01-edu/public/subjects/devops/road-to-dofd/README.md

 You should refer to the following study materials to prepare for the exam:

-- DevOps Institute DevOps Foundation Exam Guide English version: [DOFD-English-Exam-Study-Guide.pdf](./resources/DOFD-English-Exam-Study-Guide.pdf)
+- DevOps Institute DevOps Foundation Exam Guide English version: [DOFD-v3.3-English-Exam-Study-Guide_01Mar2021.pdf](https://www.devopsinstitute.com/wp-content/uploads/2021/03/DOFD-v3.3-English-Exam-Study-Guide_01Mar2021.pdf)
-- DevOps Institute DevOps Foundation Exam Guide French version: [DOFD-French-Exam-Study-Guide.pdf](./resources/DOFD-French-Exam-Study-Guide.pdf)
-- DevOps Institute DevOps Foundation Exam Guide Spanish version: [DOFD-Spanish-Exam-Study-Guide.pdf](./resources/DOFD-Spanish-Exam-Study-Guide.pdf)

 This Exam Guide provides an overview of the topics covered in the exam, learning objectives, questions, and recommended study resources.